nickfallon/catalyst/README.md

 # ![Catalyst](logo.svg) Catalyst

-A REST OpenAPI generator for node/postgres
+An OpenAPI-compatible REST API generator for node/postgres

 ## What it does